superfaceai/docs/docs/guides/run-and-test.md

 ### Set necessary environment variables

-For apps running the use cases that require authentication, you'll typically want to supply the providers' API keys via environment variables (see [configuration above](#configure-security)).
+For apps running the capabilities that require authentication, you'll typically want to supply the providers' API keys via environment variables (see [configuration above](#configure-security)).

 If you used CLI for configuring the security schemes, the chances are it created `.env` file for you.
 In that case, simply fill in the environment variables.
 Then install [`dotenv`](https://www.npmjs.com/package/dotenv) package that will load the `.env` file for you.